Trump administration to triple democracy aid to Venezuela

 NEW YORK (AP) — The Trump administration is more than tripling U.S. support for pro-democracy work in Venezuela and for the first time directly funding opposition leader Juan Guaidó as he attempts to set up a government to rival the socialist administration of Nicolás Maduro.

-The $52 million in new aid was to be announced Tuesday by U.S. Agency for International Development Administrator Mark Green following a meeting in New York with Guaido's envoy Carlos Vecchio, who the Trump administration recognizes as Venezuela's ambassador in Washington.
+The $52 million in new aid was to be announced Tuesday by Mark Green, the administrator of the U.S. Agency for International Development, following a meeting in New York with Guaido's envoy Carlos Vecchio, who the Trump administration recognizes as Venezuela's ambassador in Washington.

 The funding was mostly repurposed from humanitarian aid originally earmarked for Honduras and Guatemala that President Donald J. Trump cut last year after over what he said was the Central American countries' failure to stem the flow of migrants to the U.S.